-Historically there was a recreational target fishery for mako sharks and they were highly prized as a sport fish.
-Most mako sharks are now taken as a bycatch while targeting other species.
+Historically there was a recreational target fishery for make sharks and they were highly prized as a sport fish.
+Most make sharks are now taken as a bycatch while targeting other species.
 Reported catch has declined since the mid 1990s.
-Fishing clubs affiliated to the New Zealand Sports Fishing Council have reported landing 24 mako sharks in 2013-14.
-In addition recreational fishers tag and release 300 to 500 mako sharks per season.
+Fishing clubs affiliated to the New Zealand Sports Fishing Council have reported landing 24 make sharks in 2013-14.
+In addition recreational fishers tag and release 300 to 530 make sharks per season.
+Using NZ Sports Fishing Council records only, it is estimated that 94% of make sharks caught by recreational fishers associated with sport fishing clubs were tagged and released in 2012-13.